-We see patients in our Mill Valley office for outpatient drug and alcohol medical treatment.
+We see patients in both our San Francisco and Mill Valley offices for outpatient drug and alcohol medical treatment.
 We specialize in treating young adults to seniors who want to stop using heroin and alcohol as well as others who have gotten hooked on pain medications like oxycodone, Vicodin or Norco to treat chronic pain.
 Many patients come in after they have tried unsuccessfully to detox on their own and others come in after discharge from rehab for continued care.
 Either way, we can help and we are glad you are here.

 In addition, 360-MD developed Recovery Superstar, an online education and support program for high functioning and motivated people who want to overcome their addiction for good in a private online group setting.
 Sign up here to be first to know about the next class.

 How Does 360-MD Approach Addiction Treatment?